AmitSharmamad/slack-blockify/README.md

 }
 ```

-Register all the classes, without fail, using register function.
+Register all the classes, without fail, using the `register` function.

 ```typescript
 import { register } from "slack-blockify/core";